 A student who is considering the option of abortion, or who is unsure and would like to review the full range of pregnancy options and resources, can meet with a SHCS medical provider, or talk with SHCS’s 24-hour Advice Nurse.
 SHCS has long-standing relationships with community facilities in Davis, Woodland and Sacramento for abortion services that can be accessed by referral.

-Looking to the future, a bill passed by the California Legislature requires the student health centers of the University of California and California State University to offer medication abortion services on their campuses beginning Jan.
+A bill passed by the California Legislature requires the student health centers of the University of California and California State University to offer medication abortion services on their campuses beginning Jan.
 1, 2023.
-Ahead of that deadline, the gynecology department at SHCS will offer this service to students, which uses medications to end a pregnancy that is less than 11 weeks.
+The gynecology department at SHCS began offering this service to students in September 2022, which uses medications to end a pregnancy that is less than 11 weeks.

 MENTAL HEALTH AND SUPPORT RESOURCES